ManassehV2/aptarapi/README.md

 ### step 1: Setup Environment Variables

 Before running the project, you need to set up the environment variables.
-This is done by creating a `.env` file in the root directory of the project.
+This is done by creating a `.env` file in the root directory of this project.

 ### Steps to Create `.env` File